CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 ## Foxy
 Moves from the stage in Pirate's Cove as a result of poor camera usage.
 Despite common belief, you don't actually have to look at the cameras specifically in Pirate's Cove - camera usage of any kind is enough to stop Foxy from moving.

-If he is able to leave Pirate's Cove, he will rush down the **right** corridor at you.
+If he is able to leave Pirate's Cove, he will rush down the **left** corridor at you.
 * If the door is open at this time, he will jumpscare you.
 * If the door is closed, he will bash on it, causing you to lose power.
 This power drainage is 1% the first time he does it, and increases by 6% each time after that.
 * Once he has bashed on your door and drained your power he will return to Pirate's Cove and restart his cycle at either step 1 or 2.